vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 This message appears when you try to do a backup/snapshot from a VM that was previously on a host with an active commercial XenServer license and which is now on a host with a free edition of XenServer.

 To solve it, you have to change a parameter in your VM. `xe vm-param-set has-vendor-device=false uuid=<VM_UUID>`

+### ENOSPC: no space left on device

+This message appears when you do not have enough free space on the target remote when running a backup to it.

+ To check your free space, enter your XOA and run `xoa check` to check free system space and `df -h` to check free space on your chosen remote storage.